RTXteam/RTX-KG2/Snakefile-maintenance.md

 #### Special Circumstances

 If you need to run multiple commands in one rule, rather than using `shell`, use `run`.
 When using `run`, you must specify that you are using the shell.
-To do this, place your bash command into the function `shell()`.
+To do this, place your bash commands into the function `shell()`.

-Example (no longer used in the snakemake build process):
+Example (note, this particular command no longer used in the snakemake build process):
 ```
 rule KG_One:
     input: